cse110-sp23-group14/group14-super-linter-tester/specs/pitch/pitch.md

 * Negative experience that users might thought answers not accurate or misleading
 * may cause some mental health problems(?)
 * Developing accurate and insightful interpretations for the app's divination features can be challenging
-*  We cannot get astrology wrong, if Mercury is not in retrograde today it could not be more over
+*  We cannot get astrology wrong, because it will be obvious (if Mercury is not actually in retrograde but we say it is, it will offend astrology believers)